mwyoung/avr-serial-test/README.md

 may need to be disconnected when using SPI.

 To install, use the command `make program` to upload to the AVR board.

+Another optional requirement is the GUI  [moserial](https://wiki.gnome.org/action/show/Apps/Moserial), which allows the serial communication to be read and sent at the same time.
+It can be launched with the command `make serialcomm` which also looks for the first device with the serial port starting with ttyUSB.

 ## Help From:
 [Avrfreaks - abcminiuser](https://www.avrfreaks.net/forum/tut-soft-using-usart-serial-communications).